Ebrutokgoz/ASP-.Net-MVC-WebSite-SizceHaber/README.md

 architectural pattern into the layered structuring in the n-tier architectural pattern.
 This design includes four physical layers as “Business Layer”, “Data Access Layer”, “Entity Layer” and “Presentation Layer”.

-The project is prepared as "ASP.NET Web Application" in .Net Framework, a platform offered by Microsoft and used to develop applications running on Windows operating systems.
+The project was builted as "ASP.NET Web Application" in .Net Framework, a platform offered by Microsoft and used to develop applications running on Windows operating systems.
 ASP.NET is used to create web-based applications that run on the browser.
 During the development, Entity Framework, an ORM (Object to Relational Mapping)